DIAGNijmegen/rse-sagemaker-shim/README.md

 ## Usage

 The binary is designed to be added to an existing container image that implements the Grand Challenge API.
-On Grand Challenge this happens automatically by using [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane_mutate.md) to add the binary, directories and environment variables to each comtainer image.
+On Grand Challenge this happens automatically by using [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane_mutate.md) to add the binary, directories and environment variables to each container image.
 The binary itself will:

 1. Download the input files from the provided locations on S3 to `/input`, optionally decompressing the inputs.